(210) 529-3000

-In this article, we’ll discuss some of the most common types of injuries that take time to appear after a car accident and what you should do if you’re getting phone calls or even offers from insurance companies.
+In this article, we’ll discuss some of the most common car accident injuries that may present delayed symptoms, and what you should do about them.

 RELATED: Who Pays the Medical Bills After an Auto Accident?

-After a crash, some injuries are obvious: lacerations, broken bones, and blunt trauma usually lead to outward signs and immediate pain.
+After a crash, some injuries are obvious.
+Lacerations, broken bones, and blunt trauma (for example) usually lead to outward signs and immediate pain.
 While everyone reacts differently to being in a car crash, these types of injuries are often straightforward to identify and treat.

-Below are a few of the most common examples of these types of delayed car accident injuries.
+Below are a few of the most common examples of these types of delayed auto accident injuries.

-Some signs and symptoms of a neck, spine, or back injury include:
+Some potential signs and symptoms of a neck injury, spinal injury, or back injury include:

 • Increased muscle stiffness, tightness, or spasms